-GRASP (Grief Recovery after a Substance Passing) provides sources of help, compassion and understanding for families or individuals who have lost a loved one as a result of substance abuse or addiction.
+GRASP (Grief Recovery after a Substance Passing) provides sources of help, compassion and understanding for families or individuals who have lost a loved one as a result of Substance Use Disorder.

-Hearts of Hope, located in Geneva, IL, provides a bi-monthly support group for families impacted by addiction.
+Hearts of Hope, located in Geneva, IL, provides a bi-monthly support group for families impacted by Substance Use Disorder (SUD).

-Hero (Heroin Epidemic Relief Organization) Grief Support Group located in Homer Glen, IL meets monthly to provide support to those that have lost a child to heroin.
+Hero (Heroin Epidemic Relief Organization) Grief Support Group located in Homer Glen, IL meets monthly to provide support to those that have lost someone to substance use disorder.

 Live4Lali offers a direct access point for Naloxone trainings, education, support and treatment.
 (Arlington Heights, IL)

-Nar-Anon provides support for relatives and friends who are concerned about the addiction or drug problems of another.
+Nar-Anon provides support for relatives and friends who are concerned about Substance Use Disorder (SUD) of another.

-The Partnership's Parent Toll-Free Helpline (1-855-DRUGFREE) is a nationwide, non-crisis, support service that offers assistance to parents and other primary caregivers of children, who want to talk to someone about their child's drug use and drinking.
+The Partnership's Parent Toll-Free Helpline (1-855-DRUGFREE) is a nationwide, non-crisis, support service that offers assistance to parents and other primary caregivers of children, who want to talk to someone about their child's substance use.
 The Partnership's billingual, trained and caring parent specialists will:

-- Listen to your concerns, challenges, setbacks and emotional turmoil that you have experienced with your child's substance abuse or addiction
+- Listen to your concerns, challenges, setbacks and emotional turmoil that you have experienced with your child's substance use.

 - Help you outline a course of effective action - whether it's prevention, intervention, seeking treatment or supporting recovery - grounded in science-based resources